withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 Here are examples of three files from Gatsby's Blog Starter converted to Astro.

-This does not convert the entire project, but shows how you could rewrite these individual files in `.astro`.
+This does not convert the entire project, but shows how you could rewrite these individual files as `.astro` files.

 ### Gatsby base layout to Astro